OpenSmartHub/OpenSmartHub/README.md

 * These are your smart home devices.
 They can be anything from a NEST thermostat, WeMo switches, SmartThings devices, or even your own self-made projects.

 ###How is it different?
-There are other open source automation projects but **the key to the Open source Home Hub is that it is designed to be simple yet you can control every part!
+There are other open source automation projects but **the key to the OpenSmartHub is that it is designed to be simple yet you can control every part!
 Easily follow step by step directions to get it set up and contribute!**

 ##[Get Started Using It](GetStartedUsing.md)